Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Telemetry/Weather.md

 ![Serial to Ethernet Converting]({{site.dox.baseurl}}/images/telemetry_ethernetconverter.jpg)

 The telemetry system then uses telnet to poll the device at regular intervals and extract the current weather data.
-That information is then broadcast on the network as CANbus packets for other devices to receive.
+That information is then broadcast on the network as CAN Bus packets for other devices to receive.